Patronicity Resources Logo

 Marquette, Michigan; $56,369 Crowdfunded; $50,000 Matched; 256 Patrons

-In 2022, the Community Foundation of Marquette County launched a crowdfunding campaign to rebuild the Kids Cove playground to create an all inclusive playground for children of all ability to play together, laugh together, and grow healthy together.
+In 2022, the Community Foundation of Marquette County launched a crowdfunding campaign to rebuild the Kids Cove playground to create an all-inclusive playground for children of all abilities to play together, laugh together, and grow healthy together.
 With an overall budget of $1.4 million, the PSCP crowdfunding program was used to close the gap on their overall fundraising goal.

 MacArthur Park: Clinton River Project